kai687/sphinxawesome-theme/docs/how-to/use.rst

       sys.path.append(os.path.abspath("sphinxawesome-theme/src"))

 #.
 Add this directory to the ``exclude_patterns`` list to prevent
-   Sphinx from searching this path for restructured text files.
+   Sphinx from searching this path for |rst| files.

    .. code-block:: python
       :caption: conf.py